NielMc/milestone-project-heritage-housing-issues/README.md

 ---
 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-The user story where predictive analytics can be applied in a real project in the workplace.
+We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.

 * The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa; indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|